Who can participate in the contest?

 Do students need any prior programming knowledge/experience for participating in the event as a student?

 No prior programming experience is required.
-There will be a short coding workshop for students during the kick-off event on March 3, 2017.
-Students and teachers will have access to platform overviews and instructions listed on BlueQuill (Franklin’s Learning Management System).
+There will be a short coding workshop for students during the kick-off event on March 16, 2018.
+Students and teachers will have access to platform overviews and instructions listed on the CBusStudentHack website.
 The goal of our event is also to engage students who do not have prior computer science programming experience and give them an exposure to programming.

 What equipment/technology access do students need to be able to participate in the event?

 Students will need to have their own computers (desktops or laptops) or tablets or phones to be able to create the apps using the coding platforms.
-In addition they will be accessing BlueQuill (Franklin’s Learning Management System) for retrieving any workshop or course related material.
-At the kick-off we will have them setup on BlueQuill and provide them with instructions to accessing the system.
+In addition they will be accessing the CBusStudentHack website for retrieving any workshop or course related material.
 Students and teachers do not need any other tool or programming language setup on their devices.

 Do students need Internet access to be able to participate at the Hackathon?

 Students may not need Internet connectivity all the time but may need to be connected from time to time.
-Students will need Internet connectivity to access workshop material via BlueQuill.
+Students will need Internet connectivity to access workshop material via CbusStudentHack website.

 What is the expected timeframe of commitment for the event?